Special Education Service Providers Overview

 Onteora's program provides services by a NYS certified Teacher of the Deaf and Hearing Impaired Teacher to support acquisition of core academic content, classroom strategies for both student and teacher, and assistance with environmental and instructional accommodations necessary to support students with hearing impairments as there are no students at this time who are deaf in our district.

-Teaching Assistants in compliance with NCLB and NYS education law and regulations, all Teaching Assistants employed by Onteora are certified as NYS Teaching Assistants.
+Teaching Assistants in compliance with ESSA and NYS education law and regulations, all Teaching Assistants employed by Onteora are certified as NYS Teaching Assistants.
 Teaching assistants provide direct instructional services to students under the general supervision of a licensed or certified teacher.
 The teaching assistant is provided general (as contrasted with direct or personal) supervision by the licensed or certified teacher(s) who are responsible for the students' instruction.
-Regular teachers provide direction and guidance to teaching assistants concerning the direct instructional services they are providing to students.
+Special Education teachers provide direction and guidance to teaching assistants concerning the direct instructional services they are providing to students.